chungers/infrakit/docs/content/aws-release-notes.md

 ### Errata

- * The Docker Engine API is available internally in the AWS VPC on TCP port 2375.
-This is not immediately exploitable, but if a container running on the swarm is compromised the weakness can be used to get additional privileges.
-In future releases, workers and manager Docker engine APIs will not be bound to network interfaces.
+ * To assist with debugging, the Docker Engine API is available internally in the AWS VPC on TCP port 2375.
+These ports cannot be accessed from outside the cluster, but could be used from within the cluster to obtain privileged access on other cluster nodes.
+In future releases, direct remote access to the Docker API will not be available.
- * Swarm-mode is configured to auto-accept both manager and worker nodes.
-This is not immediately exploitable, but if a container running on the swarm is compromised an attacker can masquerade as a joining node and get additional privileges.
-In future releases the swarm accept policy will be changed to not auto-accept workers or managers.
+ * Likewise, swarm-mode is configured to auto-accept both manager and worker nodes inside the VPC.
+This policy will be changed to be more restrictive by default in the future.